Are you an adviser? Go to Unbiased Pro

 What is a director’s loan?

-A director’s loan is money you take from your company's accounts that cannot be classed as salary, dividends or legitimate expenses.
+A director’s loan is money you take from your company's accounts that cannot be classed as salary, dividends or legitimate expenses - and is not money previously paid into or loaned to the company.

-To put it another way, it is money that you as director borrow from your company, and will eventually have to repay.
+A director’s loan is money that you, as a director, borrow from your company and will eventually have to repay.

-Another kind of director’s loan is when a director lends money to the company, for example to help with start-up costs or to see it through cash flow difficulties.
-As a result the director becomes one of the company’s creditors.
+Another kind of director’s loan is when a director lends money to the company, for example, to help with start-up costs or help it with cash flow difficulties.
+As a result, the director becomes one of the company’s creditors.

 When and why might I borrow from my company?